-

 The FRFI should include fair and balanced narrative explanations that provide insight into the meaning of quantitative disclosures, including the changes or developments they portray over time.

-The FRFI should adequately explain future-oriented disclosures that involve the FRFI’s judgment and ensure such disclosures are reasonable and supported.
-To the extent possible, the FRFI should base its disclosures on objective data and use best-in-class measurement methodologies, which would include common industry practice as it evolves.
+To the extent practicable, the FRFI should base its disclosures on objective data and use best-in-class measurement methodologies, which would include common industry practice as it evolves.

 Principle 5: The FRFI should disclose information appropriate for its size, nature, and complexity.